 - What is your child doing online?

-- Where are they going online (type of websites, platforms, etc.)?
+- Where are they going online (a type of websites, platforms, etc.)?

 - When is your child going online (with the sitter, grandparents, late at night, etc.)?